outde-xyz/website/README.md

     ```
     git add .
     git commit -m "some description"
-    git push origin writing
+    git push origin master
     ```
-1. If there are conflicts, resolve them before proceeding.
-1. Switch to `staging`, make sure it's up-to-date, then merge in `writing`.
-    ```
-    git checkout staging
-    git pull
-    git merge writing
-    ```

-The commit will trigger a rebuild of the `staging` branch on Netlify.
-You can check the output at `https://staging.outdex.xyz`.
-If everything looks good, file a pull request against `master`.
+1. File a pull request against our repo.
+    Netlify will automatically deploy your commit.
+    It also adds a message to your pull request with a link to the deployed commit.
+    Follow the link to check that your submission compiled correctly.
+1. If anything is wrong, make the appropriate changes in your fork and sync.
+    The pull request will be updated automatically.
+1. Once you're happy, add an approval message to the pull request (e.g. *ready for publication*).
+    At this point, we will merge it into the `master` branch.
-Once it gets merged in, Netlify will also rebuild the `master` branch and your post will be visible at `https://outde.xyz`.
+    Netlify will then deploy the `master` branch and your post will be visible at `https://outde.xyz`.

+It may sound complicated, but you'll quickly get the hang of it.

 System Requirements
 -------------------

 Outdex is now hosted on [Netlify](https://www.netlify.com), which offers better build tools with automatic deployment.
-So there is no longer any need for a local build environment, commits are automatically deployed by Netlify.
+So there is no longer any need for a local build environment, commits are automatically deployed by Netlify and each pull request comes with a live preview.
-Even guest authors can use this: if they file a pull request, they automatically get a link to a Netlify preview.

 The list below is largely for future reference in case the build environment needs to be recreated from scratch.